mirkosignorelli/csv/README.md

 # On community structure validation in real networks

-Data and code to reproduce the simulations and data analysis presented in:
+Data and `R` code to implement the statistical methodology, and reproduce the simulations and data analysis, presented in:

-Signorelli, M., Cutillo, L. (in press).
-On community structure validation in real networks.
-To appear in *Computational Statistics*, [arXiv preprint number: 1710.06611](https://arxiv.org/abs/1710.06611)
+Signorelli, M., Cutillo, L. (2021).
+On community structure validation in real networks. *Computational Statistics*.

+You can read and download the paper (with open access) here: https://doi.org/10.1007/s00180-021-01156-6

 This repository comprises 3 subfolders: